Tkachenko-School/awesome-dev-stuff/README.md

 You just want to read handpicked interested stories?

 Another topics like Jest testing, Open Source movement, CSS, Design, GraphQL and many more

+I should replace all old medium/freecodecamp with their new website....